 Christian Murzek is a contemporary visual artist, who studied art the Academy of Fine Arts in Vienna.
 We love his work and take great pleasure in sharing with you his story and wonderful artworks.

-We were impressed by the new sculptural work from the artist Christian Murzek at this years Parallel Vienna 2021 Art Fair at the Semmelweis Klinik Vienna.
+We were impressed by the new sculptural work from the artist Christian Murzek at the Parallel Vienna 2021 Art Fair at the Semmelweis Klinik Vienna.
 Read the full Artist feature here in the Munchies Art Club:

 Christian Murzek is a contemporary visual artist who lives and works in Vienna and lower Austria.

 The talented artist studied art the Academy of Fine Arts in Vienna in the classes of Silke Otto-Knapp, Gunter Damisch, Veronika Dirnhofer and Christian Schwarzwald.